kyma-project/serverless/README.md

     ```

 <!-- TODO: update this section - now we don't use lifecycle manager -->
-### Test Integration with Lifecycle Manager on the k3d Cluster
+### Test Integration with Lifecycle Manager in the k3d Cluster

 1. Clone the project.